 Nutmeg expects that US-China tensions will come to the fore again under a Democrat White House.
 There are clear ongoing issues around geopolitics and security, but we anticipate that the US and China will learn how to accommodate each other’s different types of governments.

 China has a strong self-interest in staying engaged with the West even if it sees the loss of its historical supply-chain status.
 The US also has a self-interest in helping China develop its local economy, even at the cost of ceding some political ground to China’s growing regional influence.
-This policy of mutual accommodation has already been flagged by two of Biden’s foreign policy advisors:
+This policy of mutual accommodation has already been flagged by two of Biden’s foreign policy advisers:

 “the goal should be, to establish favourable terms of coexistence with Beijing in four key competitive domains – military, economic, political and global governance.”

-• Kurt M. Campbell and Jake Sullivan
+- Kurt M. Campbell and Jake Sullivan

 The recognition, without explicit agreement, of the “One China” policy is one example, among many, of how differences between sovereign nations can be diplomatically accommodated.
 The mandate for this accommodation is trade.
 Such diplomatic nuance may be invaluable for both economies going forward.